Big and beautiful, there’s so much to do in the 49th state. Here are just a few of the best things to do in Alaska.

 Learn About Alaska’s Gold Rush Past

 If it weren’t for the news that gold had been found in the then territory at the turn of the 20th century, Alaska would likely look considerably different today.
-In the early 1900s, thousands of fortune-seekers streamed into Alaska and in doing so, left their mark on the now 49th state.
+In the early 1900s, thousands of fortune-seekers streamed into Alaska and left their mark on the 49th state.
 Where there remains gold (places like Skagway and Fairbanks), it’s possible to participate in gold panning tours, most of which include a history lesson on how gold helped shape the Alaska we know today.

 Soak in Chena Hot Springs

 The Chena Hot Springs were originally made to allow miners to rest and recharge.
 The springs themselves still allow for relaxation and rejuvenation, but they’re now just one part of the larger Chena Hot Springs Resort complex.
 Beyond soaking (and hopefully catching the northern lights through the steam), the resort offers dog sledding demonstrations, ATV and snowmobile (called “snowmachine” in Alaska) tours, and the opportunity to sip an appletini at the Aurora Ice Museum bar.

 Alaska has 31,000 miles of road, but many would argue that the stretch of the Seward Highway connecting Anchorage and Girdwood is the most beautiful.
 On one side is a sheer rock wall, where climbers belay each other, and surefooted Dall sheep defy gravity.
 On the other is the Turnagain Arm, a waterway that regularly sees beluga whales and hosts surfers trying to catch the bore tide, a single massive wave twice a day.